Tilian Pearson: Tree City Sessions and Mothership

 The band announced a string of international tour dates for 2016, including their US fall tour from September 22 to October 27 and a European tour from November 3 to November 16.
-They released the live studio album, Tree City Sessions, on May 13, 2016.
-The band released their seventh studio album, Mothership, on October 7, 2016, which charted at number 13 on the US Billboard 200.
-The lead single, "Chucky Vs. the Giant Tortoise", was released on August 18, 2016 for digital download and streaming.
+They released the live album, Tree City Sessions, on May 13, 2016.
+The band released their seventh album, Mothership, on October 7, 2016, which charted at number 13 on the US Billboard 200.
+The lead single, "Chucky Vs. the Giant Tortoise", was released on August 18, 2016, for digital download and streaming.
 In 2017, the group embarked on a co-headlining North American tour with progressive rock band CHON in February and March 2017.
 They released a cover of the Bruno Mars single "That's What I Like" on June 1, 2017, as part of Punk Goes Pop Vol. 7.
 They released a stand-alone single, "Summertime Gladness", on June 15.
 They toured on the Journey's Right Foot Stage from May to August 2017 on the Vans Warped Tour.
 This was the first Warped Tour in which Pearson toured as a member in Dance Gavin Dance.

 Artificial Selection, Afterburner, Jackpot Juicer and hiatus

 On March 23, 2018, the band announced Artificial Selection, revealing the album cover art and track listing.
-The album, which was released on June 8, 2018, is the fourth consecutive studio album and fifth release overall to feature Pearson on vocals, making him the longest-running consecutive vocalist in the band's line-up history.
+The album, which was released on June 8, 2018, is the fourth consecutive studio album and fifth release overall to feature Pearson on vocals, making him the longest-running vocalist in the band.
 The band released the single "Midnight Crusade", along with its music video, on April 4, 2018.
 Another single, "Son of Robot", was released on May 4, 2018.
 Two more singles, "Care" and "Count Bassy", were released on May 25 and June 5, 2018, respectively.
 In support of the album, the band toured on American post-hardcore band Underoath's No Fix Tour from April 20 to May 26, 2018.
 A headlining tour took place from May 26 to June 21, with support from I See Stars, ERRA, and Sianvar.
 The band toured in support of Underoath's North American Erase Me tour from November 2 to December 14, 2018, with The Plot In You and Crown the Empire.
 The band announced a 2019 Australian Tour, which spanned from February 27 to March 5, 2019.
-On November 9, Dance Gavin Dance announced its first annual SwanFest, which took place on March 30, 2019 in Anaheim, California.
+On November 9, Dance Gavin Dance announced its first annual SwanFest, which took place on March 30, 2019, in Anaheim, California.
 Another North American headliner, The Artificial Selection Tour, spanned from March 31 to May 12, 2019.
 On March 22, 2019, the band released the song "Head Hunter".
 Another song, "Blood Wolf", was released on October 11, 2019.